zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 xcode-select --install
 ```

-By default, your home directory might not be shown in your sidebar.
-If you want
+By default, your home directory might not be shown in your Finder window
-it there, change that in Finder->Preferences.
+sidebars.
+If you want it there, change that in Finder->Preferences.

 ### Linux on PC ###